uhlerlab/image2reg/README.md

 Note that the path of the first line of the script needs to be adjusted to reflect the home directory of the code base.
 Additionally, the script assumes that the config files specifying the individual training tasks of the model for the different perturbation targets are available.
 The notebooks ```notebooks/other/cv_screen_data_splits.ipynb``` and ```notebooks/other/create_screen_configs.ipynb``` provide function efficiently generate the resources required by the script to complete the screen.

 Once the screen has been run the notebook ```notebooks/screen/screen_analyses_cv.ipynb``` can be used to analyze those results and identify the impact gene perturbations.
+Gene set information data can be obtained as described in the paper or directly from the optional data resources.

 #### 2.2.
 Inference of image embeddings